p2k3m/InfiniteRails/docs/portals-of-dimension-runtime-checklist.md

 ## Render + World Initialisation
 - `SimpleExperience.start()` boots the renderer, seeds UI integrations, builds the voxel island, lays rails, and begins the frame loop in one pass, ensuring the scene is playable as soon as the player clicks **Start**.【F:simple-experience.js†L688-L717】
 - Procedural terrain generation fills the 64×64 island with height-mapped voxels while logging the resulting counts, guaranteeing the "World generated: 4096 voxels" console check noted in the spec.【F:simple-experience.js†L2440-L2505】
+- The daylight system drives a 10-minute orbit that powers sun/moon lighting, fog tinting, and zombie-spawn timing so the HUD daylight bar mirrors the brief’s pacing.【F:simple-experience.js†L3966-L4024】

 ## Player View + Controls
 - First-person camera rigging attaches the orthographic camera to the player rig and renders articulated hands so the Minecraft-style perspective stays immersive.【F:simple-experience.js†L2052-L2088】